-- 18. Protection of evidence and safe custody of aircraft - 19.
-Request from State of Registry, State of the Operator, State of Design or State of Manufacture - 20.
+- 17. Release and disposal of aircraft and wreckage - 18.
+Protection of evidence and safe custody of aircraft - 19.
+Request from State of Registry, State of Operator, State of Design or State of Manufacture - 20.
 Release from custody by State of Occurrence

-PART III NOTIFICATION OF ACCIDENTS AND SERIOUS INCIDENTS
+PART III-NOTIFICATION OF ACCIDENT AND INCIDENT

-- 21. Responsibility of notification of accidents and serious incidents
+- 21. Responsibility of notification of accident and incident

-- 22. Format and content of Notification
+- 22. Format and content of notification

 - 23. Notification language

-- 24. Additional Information
+- 24. Additional information

-Responsibility of the State of Registry, State of Operator, State of Design and State of Manufacture
+Responsibility of State of Registry, State of Operator, State of Design and State of Manufacture